heiku-jiqu/github-blog/src/routes/blog/blogposts/post2.md

 # Scroll snapping

-To further enhance the horizontal scrolling, we can add sroll snapping so that the first item visible will always not be cut off.
+We can add scroll snapping so that the first item visible will always not be cut off, which further enhances the horizontal scrolling.

-To do this, we need to add `scroll-snap-type` and `scroll-snap-align` to parent and child components respectively.
+Implement this by adding `scroll-snap-type` and `scroll-snap-align` to parent and child components respectively.

 ## Activate scroll snapping

 In the parent component, add `scroll-snap-type: x mandatory`.
-The `x` keyword species that you are activating snap in the x axis, and `mandatory` specifies that you are enforing the component to **always** snap child components (the alternative is using `proximity` keyword).
+The `x` keyword species that you are activating snap in the x-axis, and `mandatory` specifies that you are enforcing the component to **always** snap child components (the alternative is using `proximity` keyword).

 ## Set where to snap to